mdnajimahmed/QuizBuilderApp/doc/api.md

     - The quiz must be created by other users.
     - The quiz must be in published state.
     - The user has not already attempted the quiz.
+    - The single answer question must have at most one answer selected.
   - It is possible that the user has not attempted any question under a quiz attempt!
 - GET /attempts
   - See the list of quizzes attempted the user herself.
 (The list will be sorted from latest to oldest attempt)